 Keep in mind that you are less likely to have problems with moisture if you store your possessions in a constant temperature over 55 degrees.
 Unless you live in a very dry climate, soft items you plan to store over time — like material, clothing, and furniture — should be kept in climate-controlled storage.

-See our recent FAQ post for a discussion on choosing climate control in your storage unit.
+See our recent FAQ on climate controlled storage post for a discussion on choosing your storage unit.

 Remember, whether you choose cardboard boxes, vacuum-sealed bags, or plastic tubs, it’s a great idea to plan regular trips to your storage unit.
 Don’t just drop off your items and forget them.
 Regular visits, at least every six to 12 months, helps you monitor the state of your items and helps you remember just what exactly you’re storing.